mikitsu/simplecal/README.md

 Supported:

-Not supported:
+- viewing iCal calendars
+- colored categories

+Not supported and not planned:

 - Free/Busy
 - CalDAV
 - email integration

-I'm working on:
+I'm working on/thinking about:

-- displaying a calendar
-- allowing edits
+- GUI config editing (for v0.2)
+- allowing edits, i.e. editing and creating new events (for v0.3)
-- alarms
+- alarms (for v1.0)
+- minimal subaspects of CalDAV (for v1.x)

 Hopefully works: